TheRandomLabs/ChangelogGenerator/README.md

 URLs.
 This is because there's no way to tell whether a file is archived or if it is just a random error, so you can usually ignore it.

-CurseMeta is faster than retrieving changelogs directly from HTML, however, CurseMeta is currently down so CurseMeta support is disabled.
+CurseMeta is faster than retrieving changelogs directly from HTML, however, it is not guaranteed to work, so it is disabled by default.
+To enable it, put `curseMeta` somewhere in the arguments.

 I still haven't implemented proper command-line argument parsing.